Covariant Symanzik identities: Graphs, paths, and loops

 In this first section, we give a precise definition of the graphs that we will consider throughout this paper.
 One aspect in which this definition differs from that used for example in \cite{Sznitman-book} or \cite{LeJan-book} is that we allow more than one edge between two vertices of a graph.
-We also allow loop edges, that is, edges with identical end points. \begin{definition} A \new{graph} is a quintuple $\G=(\U,\E,s,t,i)$ consisting of \begin{itemize} \item two finite sets $\U$ and $\E$ such that $\U\neq\varnothing$, \item two maps $s,t:\E\to \U$, and \item a fixed-point free involution $i$ defined on a subset $\Ei$ of $\E$, such that the equality $t\circ i=s$ holds on this subset. \end{itemize} If $\Ei=\E$, the graph is said to be \new{symmetric}. \end{definition}
+We also allow loop edges, that is, edges with identical end points. \begin{definition} A \new{graph} is a quintuple $\G=(\V,\E,s,t,i)$ consisting of \begin{itemize} \item two non-empty finite sets $\V$ and $\E$, \item two maps $s,t:\E\to \V$, and \item a fixed-point free involution $i$ of $\E$ such that $t\circ i=s$ holds. \end{itemize} \end{definition}

-The elements of $\U$ are the \new{vertices} of the graph, the elements of $\E$ its \new{edges}.
+The elements of $\V$ are the \new{vertices} of the graph, the elements of $\E$ its \new{edges}.
 Each edge $e$ is oriented and joins its source $s(e)$ to its target $t(e)$.